metio/terraform-provider-k8s/docs/data-sources/bmc_tinkerbell_org_job_v1alpha1_manifest.md

 Required:

-- `device` (List of String) Devices represents the boot devices, in order for setting one time boot.
-Currently only the first device in the slice is used to set one time boot.
+- `device` (List of String) Devices represents the boot devices, in order for setting one time boot.Currently only the first device in the slice is used to set one time boot.

 Optional: